YunoHost-Apps/lionwiki-t2t_ynh/README.md

 *[Lire ce readme en français.](./README_fr.md)*

-> *This package allow you to install REPLACEBYYOURAPP quickly and simply on a YunoHost server.
+> *This package allow you to install Lionwiki-t2t quickly and simply on a YunoHost server.
 If you don't have YunoHost, please see [here](https://yunohost.org/#/install) to know how to install and enjoy it.*

 ## Overview